Steven-wyf/MLOps_Spring_2025/README.md

-# MLOps_Spring_2025 Project Proposal: LLaRA++ — A cold-start music recommendation system that integrates behavior and text
+# MLOps_Spring_2025 Project Proposal: LLaRA++ — A music recommendation system that integrates behavior and text

 ## LLaRA++: Beyond Language Modeling — Hybrid Embedding and User-Aware Curriculum for Cold-Start Music Recommendation
 LLaRA++ is a cold-start music recommendation system that unifies graph-based collaborative filtering (LightGCN) and text-based embeddings (BERT/DistilBERT) to address minimal interaction data.
 An MLP projector (SR2LLM) aligns LightGCN embeddings into a language model space, enabling LLaRA with curriculum prompt tuning for enhanced predictions.
 Deployed via ONNX QInt8 quantization in a FastAPI service and orchestrated by a CI/CD pipeline, LLaRA++ offers scalable, low-latency inference.
 Its primary users are music streaming platforms and ML teams seeking advanced yet practical solutions to cold-start problems.